nikbearbrown/mba-management/chapters/19-entrepreneurship.md

 **Preview of next chapter:** There is no next chapter — this is the close.
 What's next is the deliverable: a 12,000–18,000 word operating handbook for a fictional company that any cofounder or early employee could read and operate from.
 Read it again at month 100 and notice what you got right, what you got wrong, and what the founding instinct missed.

 ---

 ## AI Wayback Machine

-**Joseph Schumpeter** was developed the theory of "creative destruction" and the entrepreneur as agent of change.
+**Joseph Schumpeter** developed the theory of "creative destruction" and the entrepreneur as agent of change.

 **Run this:**